 ABB wins $70 million in equipment orders

-ABB has won orders worth $70 million from Swiss train manufacturer Stadler to supply traction and onboard power equipment to three European rail operators.
+ABB has won orders worth USD 70 million from Swiss train manufacturer Stadler to supply traction and onboard power equipment to three European rail operators.

 ABB traction systems with integrated onboard power supplies and traction transformers will be installed in 80 Stadler electric trains for suburban and intercity routes in Switzerland, Sweden and Hungary.
 The traction systems convert electricity from overhead power lines to the voltage levels required for train motors and supply the required electricity for power systems.
 ABB’s more compact, lighter traction technology brings more efficient operation as well as increased space and greater passenger comfort.